Raymond James slashes price target on Lumen Technologies Inc. [LUMN] – find out why.

 Goldman Sachs Communacopia + Technology Conference on September 7.
 The presentation is scheduled to begin at 6:45 p.m.
 ET.

-Over the last 12 months, LUMN stock dropped by -85.10%.
-The one-year Lumen Technologies Inc. stock forecast points to a potential upside of 42.97.
-The average equity rating for LUMN stock is currently 3.50, trading closer to a bullish pattern in the stock market.
+The stocks have a year to date performance of -72.80 percent and weekly performance of -10.69 percent.
+The stock has been moved at -50.69 percent over the last six months.
+The stock has performed -18.39 percent around the most recent 30 days and changed -20.22 percent over the most recent 3-months.

-The market cap for the stock reached $1.52 billion, with 1.01 billion shares outstanding and 993.61 million shares in the current float.
-Compared to the average trading volume of 23.52M shares, LUMN stock reached a trading volume of 19207837 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 22.71M shares, LUMN reached to a volume of 12759363 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Lumen Technologies Inc. [LUMN]:

 Raymond James have made an estimate for Lumen Technologies Inc. shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on June 06, 2023.